-The command term "describe" requires candidates to give a detailed account of one study investigating acculturation.
+The command term "describe" requires candidates to give a detailed account of one study investigating enculturation.

-Candidate responses should include information related to the aim, procedure, findings, and conclusion(s) of the study.
+Candidate responses should include information related to the aim, procedure, findings and conclusion(s) of the study.
 Information relevant to a description includes, but is not limited to:

-- the aim of the study is linked to acculturation - a description of the research method used. - a description of the design and identification of the IV and DV of an experiment... - use of terminology to classify an observation (e.g. covert, participant, naturalistic) or an interview (structured, semi-structured, focus group) - · use of correlational design - identification of the sample that was used; however, precise sample sizes are not required - controls used by the researcher - · materials used in the study - the conclusions drawn from the findings with regard to acculturation.
-Candidates do not need to state the statistical results.
+- the aim of the study linked to enculturation - · a description of the research method used - description of the design and identification of the IV and DV of an experiment. - use of terminology to classify an observation (e.g. covert, participant, naturalistic) or an interview (structured, semi-structured, focus group) - description of the use of triangulation in a case study - identification of the sample that was used; however, precise sample sizes are not required - controls used by the researcher - materials used in the study - the conclusions drawn from the findings with regard to enculturation.
+Candidates do not need to state the statistical results